So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 2. Ginza

-Ginza, like Omotesando, is pricier and is mostly known for overseas brand-name stores.
+Like Omotesando, Ginza is pricier and mainly known for overseas brand-name stores.
 It’s similar to 5th Avenue in New York and has flagship stores for Hermes, Gucci, Coach, and others.

 On a lower end of that scale, Ginza also has the flagship stores for Japanese brands such as Muji and Uniqlo, which are huge and well worth a visit, as well as the flagship store for Japanese skincare brand Shiseido,